Spring Term 2020 Topic

 - practicedtheir times tables and related division facts

 - read for at least 15 minutes every day

-Please don’t hesitate to contact us, if you have any concerns or issues we look forward to discussing your child’s progress at parents evening on Wednesday 6th March or Thursday 7th March 2019.
+Please don’t hesitate to contact us if you have any concerns or issues; we look forward to discussing your child’s progress at parents evening on either Wednesday 11th March or Thursday 12th March.

 After a refreshing break over the summer it’s so nice to welcome you all to the start of a new school year at St George and St Martin Catholic Academy and to Year 6!
 We are looking forward to teaching your children in their last year at our school!
 We have a busy year ahead and the children have made an enthusiastic start especially in their new roles and responsibilities as leaders of our school.